skleha/zdCheckoutUpdateBuildout/README.md

 #### Brief Summary of the User Experience
 The checkout app mimics a self-service flow for a subscription based software product.
 On initial render, the user is presented with the attributes of their existing plan:  current plan name, current seats and current cost.
-The user may alter either the plan or the number of seats.
-Should the user update the plan or the seats, the app will fetch the new cost per seat from a mocked backend and update the pricing.
-Upon change the plan -- and not before -- the user is able to save the new subscription.
-These subscription attributes are saved to the backend, and the user is served a confirmation page.
+The user may alter either the plan or the number of seats for each plan.
+Should the user update the plan or the seats, the app will fetch the new cost per seat from a mocked backend and update the pricing for that plan.
+Upon `Update` the new plan(s) are persisted to the mocked database, and the user is served a confirmation page.
 This confirmation page shows both previous and current subscription data, with new data highlighted in a different font color.
 The user may then click on the "Back" button to render the initial subscription update page.
 The new subscription is displayed and the process can begin again.

 #### Key Specifications
 * The app should display the existing subscription information upon load (fetched from the